daostack/alchemy/README.md

 ## Adding custom landing page content for your DAO

-Just submit a PR with your desired changes in src/customDaoInfo.tsx.
+Just submit a PR to https://github.com/daostack/alchemy with your desired changes in src/customDaoInfo.tsx.